The grant application process begins with a conversation and develops as a partnership.

 The Foundation accepts inquiries and proposals for most grants on a rolling basis.
 The regular grant application process includes the following phases (smaller grants may go through an expedited process):

-Grantseekers contact the program manager to begin the application process.
+Grantseekers contact our community impact manager to begin the application process.
 This conversation determines your organization’s eligibility and gathers basic information about your request for support.

-Inquiries that meet initial eligibility criteria are assigned a program officer, who looks into the request.
-This may include a site visit and deeper conversations around the need for support, the organization’s effectiveness in the community issue, and the outcome-focused approach the organization proposes to address the need.
+Inquiries that meet initial eligibility criteria are assigned a community impact officer, who looks into the request and determines alignment with our strategic priorities.
+This may include a site visit and deeper conversations around the need for support, the organization’s connection to and effectiveness in the community, and the outcome-focused approach the organization proposes to address the need.

-If the grantseeker is not invited to apply, the program officer tells the organization about any concerns that were raised.
-Not all inquiries continue after the program department review phase.
+If the grantseeker is not invited to apply, the community impact officer tells the organization about any concerns that were raised.
+Not all inquiries continue after this review phase.

-Grantseekers who are invited to apply receive an email from grants management with an application link.
-Grantseekers submit the completed application, and the program officer begins to prepare the request for final review.
-This may take 60 to 90 days after receipt of a completed application.
+Grantseekers who are invited to apply receive an email from grants administration with a link to an application through our grant portal.
+Grantseekers submit the completed application, and the community impact officer begins to prepare the request for final review.
+This may take 30 to 60 days after receipt of a completed application.

-Once a decision has been reached, the program officer notifies the grantseeker of the outcome.
+Once a decision has been reached, the community impact officer notifies the grantseeker of the outcome.